 Here are the two songs he has up as teasers:

-I’m Still Alive, and it’s for … Continue reading
+I’m Still Alive, and … Continue reading

 There are certain metaphors I abuse.
 Most of them are nautical.
 One is lepidopterological: I tend to think of musicians in the studio as caterpillars in a chrysalis, or, more accurately, in a cocoon.
 And fans as the tenders of these cocoons, sitting outside, waiting for a sparkly wing to emerge.